Key Takeaways

 or portable AC smart.
 Enhance your comfort and savings.

-There are seven basic types of AC filters, and each comes with its perks and cons.
-Here is a list of all the kinds with their respective MERV rating:
+There are seven basic types of AC filters, each with its own advantages and disadvantages.
+Here is a list of all the kinds with their respective MERV rating.

-- Pros: Spun glass filters are the most inexpensive option.
+- Pros: Spun-glass filters are the least expensive option.
 They are suitable for those looking only to keep debris out of their homes, such as lint or dust.

 - Cons: Since these filters can’t capture smaller particles, they aren’t good at purifying the air.
-They can also become easily clogged and need regular maintenance and replacement.
+They can also become easily clogged and require monthly replacement.

 2. Pleated Filters

-- Cons: These filters are more expensive than some other types of AC filters.
+- Cons: Permanent pleated filters are more expensive than some other AC filter types.
 Filters with more pleats might also restrict airflow.

 3. HEPA Filters